oporih/l2tReadabler/README.md

 * 4624: logon success
 * 4625: logon fail
 * 4648: explicitly used logon credential
-* 4724: user password changed
+* 4724: user password reset
 * 4726: user deleted
 * 4732: user added to group
 * 106: task created
+* 141: task deleted
+* 200: schedule task executed
 * 201: task finished
 * 1149: RDP established to subject host
 * 21: RDP established from other host
+* 22: RDP shell start from other host
 * 25: RDP reconnected from other host
 * 24: RDP disconnected by other host
 * 1102: RDP attempted to other host